isomerpages/moe-punggolsec/_academic-subjects/Humanities.md

 </strong> </figcaption>
 </figure>

-The Humanities department also builds the confidence of our students by exposing them to competitions.
+The Humanities department also builds our students' confidence by exposing them to competitions.
 For example, a team of Geography students fabricated a model of an earthquake-resistant building that won the Merit Prize.
 This helped students to assess the effectiveness of strategies in mitigating and responding to the effects of earthquakes.